EliziumNet/RexFs/README.md

 Points of note:

 + **Pattern**: since we are only interested in the date as a whole, we can capture it as a single named capture, __date__.
 The ___Pattern___ makes up one end of the swap whose formatter is ___-With___ (because we're using an **Anchor**)
-+ **Anchor**: makes up the other end of the swap whose formatter is ___-Drop___.
++ **Anchor**: makes up the other end of the swap, referenced by formatter parameter ___-Drop___.
 To ensure anchor matches correctly, we use '- at' as the discriminator, but we're not interested in preserving that part of the match so it is not inside a capture group
 + **Drop**: This formats the replacement for the ___-Pattern___.
 We reference the ___-Anchor___ named group entry containing the location captured as \${loc}

 So in summary, the ___-Pattern___ and the ___-Anchor___  matches, comprise the two ends of the swap and we use ___-With___ and ___-Drop___ parameters respectively as the formatters whose contents reference the appropriate named group captures.